obriencj/koji-smoky-dingo/docs/commands/filter-builds.rst

                          once.
    --imports             Limit to imported builds --no-imports          Invert the imports checking

+ Filtering by state:
+   --completed           Limit to completed builds --deleted             Limit to deleted builds

 Given a list of NVRs, output only those which match a set of filtering